 I occasionally blog (or rant, depending on my mood) for the Sheffield Political Economy Research Institute (SPERI), where I am an Honorary Research Fellow.
 More information on SPERI can be found here; to follow my occasional SPERI blogs, look here.
 You can also find me on Twitter @stephaniemudge.

-I teach social theory, political and economic sociology, sociology of knowledge, and an introductory course in social problems.
-I have also taught courses on education, research methods, neoliberalism, and debt.
+I teach social theory, political and economic sociology, sociology of knowledge, and an introductory course on social problems.
+I have also taught topical courses on neoliberalism (graduate), and on debt (undergraduate, honors).
 More specifically:

 On the graduate level I sometimes teach the professional development seminar (293) for first year students.
 I also teach graduate classical theory (265a-here is a past syllabus) and political and economic sociology (215, affectionately titled "For a Ruthless Sociology of Everything Existing" -- please contact me if you'd like to see the syllabus).
-I have taught a graduate special topics seminar (the syllabus is here) on neoliberalism (295), which I hope to offer again.
-In fall 2016 I will teach a special topics course (295) on knowledge, power, and politics.
+I have taught graduate special topics seminars on neoliberalism (the syllabus is here) and on knowledge, power, and politics.